Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 ##  🔎How Content Moderator works

-The Content Moderator service can be accessed through REST.
+The Content Moderator service can be accessed through RESTful APIs.

 - ### Type of analaysis